act-rules/act-rules.github.io/pages/design/rule-design.md

 The description should:
 - use declarative plain language in the format: _This [test target] [meets / does not meet condition] [because optional reasons]._;
-- fully qualify the relevant test target, such as a particular element, or element with id, or first such element, or absent element, …;
+- fully qualify the relevant test target, such as a particular element, or element with id, or first such element, or absent element;
 - state that the example _has_ or _does not have_ or _contains_ the necessary condition to be met, and optionally any clarifying reasons;
 - use sentences that are well-formed, grammatically correct and finish with a full stop/period; and
-- use back ticks around any words from code and be identify them as elements or attributes.
+- use back ticks around any words from code and identify them as elements or attributes.

 > _For example:_ "This page has a `title` element with content."